Home

 Assessing the published literature

-Though well-grounded in molecular and clinical data, the conclusions offered by Marshall ProtocolA curative medical treatment for chronic inflammatory disease.
-Based on the Marshall Pathogenesis. researchers are sometimes met with skepticism by clinicians and fellow researchers.
-Some wonder how the MP science could be valid, given the existence of any of the seemingly contradicting evidence.
+Though well-grounded in molecular and clinical data, the conclusions offered by Marshall Protocol researchers are sometimes met with skepticism by clinicians and fellow researchers.
+Some wonder how the MP science could be valid, given the existence of seemingly contradicting evidence.

 Researchers who work with Autoimmunity Research FoundationNon-profit foundation dedicated to exploring a pathogenesis and therapy for chronic disease.
 (ARF) take no special pride in arguing that the nature of chronic disease is different than most clinicians and researchers have imagined.
-In fact, it makes matters more difficult: the less familiar a conclusion is, the harder it is to persuade someone of its validity.
+Indeed, it makes matters more difficult: the less familiar a conclusion is, the harder it is to persuade someone of its validity.

-Using statistical inferences, John P. A. Ioannidis concluded in the prestigious journal PLoS Medicine that half of published research must be wrong.1 In grappling with a confusing study or even a field of study, it's seriously worth considering how Ioannidis could be right.
+Using statistical inferences, John P. A. Ioannidis concluded in the prestigious journal PLoS Medicine that half of published research must be wrong.1) In grappling with a confusing study or even a field of study, it's seriously worth considering how Ioannidis could be right.

 Problematic conclusions about human biology